 With all this, there should be few policies implemented that improve economic growth.

 2. Avoiding investing in unsuitable programs

 3. Avoiding favorite programs

-4. Avoiding over regulation of industries
+4. Avoiding over-regulation of industries

 The expansive monetary policy is one main solution which can help avoid unemployment.
-There should be expansive monetary policy from Federal Reserve since it’s quick, effective, and powerful.
+There should be expansive monetary policy from the Federal Reserve since it’s quick, effective, and powerful.

 When there are lower interest rates as mentioned above, they allow individuals to borrow in a cheap manner to purchase a car, consumer goods, and more.

-By this way, the interest rates allow business to borrow money at lower rates which also offers them with capital to hire employees in order to meet rising demands.
+By this way, the interest rates allow the business to borrow money at lower rates which also offers them with capital to hire employees in order to meet rising demands.

-These are few aspects that need to be followed in cooperation with the people and government in order to solve unemployment.
+These are a few aspects that need to be followed in cooperation with the people and government in order to solve unemployment.
 National Unemployment rate can be decreased from the nation when planned and implemented in the right manner.